bhatnitish/rocm-gpu-operator/docs/docs/installation/kubernetes-helm.md

 ### System Requirements

-- Kubernetes cluster v1.30.0 or later
+- Kubernetes cluster v1.29.0 or later
 - Helm v3.2.0 or later
-- `kubectl` command-line tool
+- `kubectl` command-line tool configured with access to the cluster
 - Cluster admin privileges

 ### Cluster Requirements

 - A functioning Kubernetes cluster with:
     - All system pods running and ready
     - Properly configured Container Network Interface (CNI)
     - Worker nodes with AMD GPUs

 ### Required Access

 - Access to pull images from:
     - AMD's container registry or your configured registry
     - Public container registries (Docker Hub, Quay.io)

 ## Pre-Installation Steps